drutigliano19/suse-observability-mcp-server/README.md

 ### Traces Tools
 -   **`listTraces`**: Lists bound traces for a specific OTEL component.
     -   Arguments: `component_id` (integer, required): The ID of the component to list bound traces for (from topology queries)
+    -   Returns: A list with the 20 latest traces IDs (limited to 1h in the past).

+-   **`getTrace`**: Returns the complete tracing data for a given trace ID.
+    -   Arguments: `trace_id` (string, required): The ID of the trace you want to explore in details.
-    -   Returns: A JSON representation of all the tracing data associated with that component (limited to 1h and 100 entries)
+    -   Returns: A JSON representation of the tracing data associated with that particular trace ID.

 ### Monitors Tools